wp-plugins/speed-contact-bar/README.txt

 Translations are available in English and German.
 If you want to see another language it would be great if you would provide the translation.

-Write your request in the plugin's [support forum at wordpress.org](http://wordpress.org/support/plugin/speed-contact-bar).
-I will try to take a look and answer as soon as possible.
+Please write your request in the plugin's [support forum at wordpress.org](http://wordpress.org/support/plugin/speed-contact-bar).
+We will try to take a look and answer as soon as possible.

 == Screenshots ==